chinonsoScelloo/cloudmonitor-project/README.md

 # cloudmonitor-project
- A simple ui/ux to display cpu consumption
+ A simple ui/ux to display cpu consumption and usage